 The income tax brackets creep slightly higher, as well.

-As you plan for 2022, remember to keep your receipts for expenses and charitable contributions.
+As you plan for 2023, remember to keep your receipts for expenses and charitable contributions.
 With the high standard deduction amount and the cap on State and Local Tax deductions remaining at $10,000, fewer taxpayers are itemizing.
 In fact, the percentage of taxpayers itemizing is less than half what it was before the Tax Cuts and Jobs Act of 2017.
-Now, less than 14% of taxpayers are expected to itemize.
+According to the Tax Foundation, less than 14% of taxpayers itemize each year after the TCJA.
 Before then, over 31% of taxpayers itemized.
-If you give to charity, you may want to group your charitable contributions into one year and itemize them in that one year.
-You can do this by giving to a donor-advised fund in one year.
-Then you can make grant recommendations from your donor-advised fund each year.
+If you give to charity, you may want to group your charitable contributions into one year and itemize them in that one year, and take the standard deduction in other years.
+You can do this by consolidating giving to a Donor Advised Fund (“DAF”) in one year.
+Then you can make grant recommendations from your DAF each year.
 This way, your tax planning won’t impact your favorite charities.

 Let’s look at an example.
-John and Mary make $15,000 of charitable contributions to their church, alma mater, or other charities each year.
+John and Mary make $17,000 of charitable contributions to their church, alma mater, or other charities each year.
 They have state and local tax deductions above the $10,000 limit.
-They have a total of $25,000 of deductions and they’d be better off taking the standard deduction ($25,900 in 2022).
-Rather than giving $15,000 for each of three years to charity, they could give 3 x $15,000 ($45,000) in one year and they’d get a much better tax result.
-If they gave $45,000 in year 1 to a donor-advised fund, combined with their SALT deduction of $10,000, they’d have $55,000 of deductions instead of the standard deduction of $25,900.
-In years 2 and 3, they’d just have the SALT deduction of $10,000 and no charitable deduction but could still take the standard deduction ($25,900 in 2022).
-The charities would get their funds each year just as usual.
+They have a total of $27,000 of deductions and they’d be better off taking the standard deduction ($27,700 in 2023).
+Rather than giving $17,000 for each of three years to charity, they could give 3 x $17,000 ($51,000) in one year and they’d get a much better tax result.
+If they gave $51,000 in year 1 to a DAF, combined with their SALT deduction of $10,000, they’d have $61,000 of deductions instead of the standard deduction of $27,700.
+In years 2 and 3, they’d just have the SALT deduction of $10,000 and no charitable deduction but could still take the standard deduction ($27,700 in 2023).
+The charities would get their funds each year just as usual when John and Mary make the grant recommendations from their DAF.
 John and Mary would get a much better tax result.
-In year 1, they’d have $55,000 of deductions instead of $25,900, an increase of $29,100.
-Their deductions in years 2 and 3 would not change.
-If John and Mary are in the highest income tax bracket, this increased deduction could save them over $10,000 in federal taxes.
+In year 1, they’d have $61,000 of deductions instead of $27,700, an increase of $33,300.
+Their deductions in years 2 and 3 would not change, because either way they’d be taking the standard deduction in those years.
+Depending upon John and Mary’s income tax bracket, this increased deduction could save them over $12,000 in federal taxes alone.

 Steve Hartnett, J.D., LL.M (Tax)